China factory sector jolts by shrinking in January

 The December level was 50.1, and a Reuters poll saw a better result, 50.2 for January.
 Only one of 11 economists in the poll predicted a January contraction.

-Most of the PMI indexes "showed a downward trend, indicating that current economic growth is still in a downtrend," said Zhang Liqun, an economist at the Development Research Centre, a state think-tank.
+Most of the PMI indexes "showed a downward trend, indicating that current economic growth is still in a downtrend," said Zhang Liqun, an economist at the Development Research Center, a state think-tank.

 Some economists said the January reading was especially downbeat as it suggested that factories did not enjoy a usual spike in business before China's annual Spring Festival holiday, which falls in mid-February this year.